vatpac-technology/sops/docs/2607-update/index.md

 - A new TCU controller, **SWA** (*'Walton Approach'*), is being introduced as a child position of **SAS**, and will have primary responsibility for the area.
 - Another new TCU controller, **SRA** (*'Richmond Approach'*), is being introduced as a child position of **SAS**, with jurisdiction over the SY TCU airspace above YSRI.
 - Yet another new TCU controller, **SBA** (*'Bankstown Approach'*), is being introduced as a child position of **SAS**, with jurisdiction over two lower level volumes of airspace used by aircraft arriving and departing YSBK.
-- There are now SIDs and STARs for all airports within the Sydney Basin, with a complex interdependent network of altitude restrictions.
+- There are now SIDs and/or STARs for all controlled aerodromes within the Sydney Basin, with a complex network of altitude restrictions.
 While there is procedural separation between most SIDs/STARs, there are multiple potential sources of conflict that need to be closely monitored.

 Please see the **[Upcoming Sydney TCU SOPs](./sydney-tcu)** for full details about TCU operations.